hatfieldlibrary/dspace-angular-client/README.md

 Once authenticated, a DSpace session needs to be established.
 This requires a DSpace authentication plugin that is not provided in this repository.
 That plugin uses a shared, secret application key (defined in the Node application's credentials file and in the REST servlet's web.xml file).
 The authenticated user's netid is used as the DSpace REST login's email parameter.
 The secret key is used as the password.

 As of the DSpace 6 release, upon successful DSpace authentication the JSESSIONID is added to the Express session store and used in subsequent DSpace requests.
-Communication between the NodeJs application and DSpace REST can use either https or http protocols.
-In a typical deployment, the Node Express server will run on the DSpace host.

 #### Authentication Steps